how to prepare for chickens

 Water

 One of the easiest ways to raise healthy animals is to ensure they have access to clean and fresh water at all times.
-Just like with their food, you can purchase a hanging waterer that will keep things neat and clean.
+Just like with their food, you can purchase a hanging poultry waterer that will keep things neat and clean.

-We prefer using a rubber feed bowl that we set up off the ground using a cinder block.
-This works better for us as the rubber is more durable to withstand the frigid cold winters in our area.
-Place a large clean rock inside to keep the bowl from tipping over.
+This set up works better for us as the rubber is more durable to withstand the frigid cold winters in our area.

 How often should the water be replaced in the chicken coop?